codingMustache/codingMustache/README.md

 ## Joke of the Day

-Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+How many kids with ADD does it take to change a lightbulb?
+Let's go ride bikes!

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+When was the programming language &quot;C#&quot; released?
- 1. Kelobyte
+ 1. 2000
- 2. Kilobyte
+ 2. 1998
- 3. Kibibyte
+ 3. 1999
- 4. Kylobyte
+ 4. 2001

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  2000
 </details>